asmita-varma/GasLeakage/Gas_Leakage_Detection/readme.md

 This code is from Temboo (temboo.com), a programming platform that auto-generates code for Internet of Things and cloud-connected applications.

-Check out the latest Temboo examples and support docs at: www.temboo.com/support

 A Temboo account and application key are necessary to run all Temboo code.
 If you don't already have one, you can register for a free Temboo account here: www.temboo.com